Symmetries of $\mathfrak{gl}_N$-foams: Topological preliminaries

 \subsection{\texorpdfstring{$\gll_\myN$}{gl(N)}-state spaces}

 In this section, we briefly recall the universal construction of TQFTs \cite{BHMV-tqft} in our context and construct $\gll_\myN$-state spaces associated with webs as well as functors from foamy categories to algebraic categories.
 We follow \cite{RW1}.
+From now on we only consider webs in $\RR^2$ and $\foamcat$ refers to $\foamcat[\RR^2]$.